 These second groups ascribe partners to God and are commonly defined as pagans in Western literature.

 Evolutionists also adopt the theory of evolution, and indeed use science as a general religion.
 These people say they place their faith in scientific fact proven by means of concrete evidence.
 They also regard themselves as representatives of a concrete reality, superior to religion.
 These deceptive claims of evolutionist pagans place them in an imaginary position above other religious believers.
 For them, accordingly, other religions are subjective beliefs, whereas evolution is an objective reality.
 Using the false authority bestowed by this deception, they call on other religious believers to follow them.
-According to the evolutionist’s argument, if other religions accept evolution and the concepts that follow from it, then all socio-political measures based on evolution will be perceived as moral teaching.
+According to the evolutionist’s argument, if other religions accept evolution and the concepts that follow from it, then all socio-political measures based on evolution will be perceived as a moral teaching.

 George Gaylord Simpson, one of the most important figures in the neo-Darwinist movement, makes this clear:

 Of course there are some beliefs still current, labeled as religious and involved in religious emotions that are flatly incompatible with evolution and therefore are intellectually untenable in spite of their emotional appeal.
-Nevertheless, I take it as now self-evident, requiring no further special discussion, that evolution and true religion are compatible158
+Nevertheless, I take it as now self-evident, requiring no further special discussion, that evolution and true religion are compatible.
+158

 This implies that evolution and the scientific teachings developed on the basis of it have the authority to judge other religions.
 It will be up to evolutionist science to decide which religions or which interpretation will be regarded as the “true” one.
 The teaching referred to as true religion makes no claims regarding the observable universe and that makes do solely with setting out moral criteria for human beings.
 Everything to do with the observable universe—science, economics, politics, law, etc—is to be determined in the light of an evolutionary conception.